-- 1. The presence of Lanthanum particles in trace quantities.
-It is found in catalytic converters assisting converting NO2 to Nitrogen and in flints for cigarette lighters.
-It does occur naturally but in very small quantities in the earth's crust. - 2.
-No Vanadium was detected, suggesting that either the power station was not operational, or not an influence for this exposure period.
+1. The presence of Lanthanum particles in trace quantities.
+It is found in catalytic converters assisting converting NO_2 to Nitrogen and in flints for cigarette lighters.
+It does occur naturally but in very small quantities in the earth's crust.

+2. No Vanadium was detected, suggesting that either the power station was not operational, or not an influence for this exposure period17.

-The graph above shows that the number of exceedances for the historic sites from 2002 - 2007 (ie Southampton Hotel Weighbridge, Bellozanne valley) and the number of exceedances for the Market and Havre Des Pas sites for the years 2006 - 2010.
+The graph above shows that the number of exceedances for the historic sites from 2002 - 2007 (ie Southampton Hotel Weighbridge, Bellozanne valley) and the number of exceedances for the Market and Havre Des Pas sites for the years 2006 - 2011.

 There were a large number of exceedances for the Havre Des Pas site in 2007 and 2008 (44 and 38) which may be due in part to salt and sand particles.
 The number of exceedances for 2009/10 for both sites dropped compared to 2007/8 however part of this can be explained as the unit at Havre Des Pas only captured 70% of the annual data.
 There were issues with the market unit reading low in July and August 2010.
 Care needs to be taken in direct comparison as the measurement periods varied.
+The trend at Havre Des Pas has been a reduction in exceedances over the last 4 years with a slight increase in 2011.
+The trend at the market is the opposite with an increasing number of exceedances albeit below the 35 allowable per year.
+The reason for this is not clear but it may be due to traffic emissions and/or meteorological conditions.

-Figure 5 below shows the months when there were exceedances in 2010 at both monitoring sites and they highlight that poor air quality is associated with the winter months.
+Figure 5 below shows the months when there were exceedances in 2011 at both monitoring sites and they highlight that poor air quality is associated with the winter months.
 This is characterised by long nights, clear skies, dry air, little or no wind resulting in temperature inversions (ie an increase in temperature with height).
 This results in trapping moisture and pollutants in the surface air layer.
 See Appendix 6 for the importance of weather and air quality.

 The UK Climate Impacts change programme suggests that the effect of climate change on general weather patterns will lead to a change in the seasonal balance of the UK's air quality.
-The programme expects the winter season to become wetter and windier, leading to the dispersion and washing out of pollutants, while the summer season is expected to be hotter and sunnier leading to increased ozone smog.
+The programme expects the winter season to become wetter and windier, leading to the dispersion and washing out of pollutants, while the summer season is expected to be hotter and sunnier leading to increased ozone smog15.

-14. Air Quality Management issue 170 page 9 National Audit Office Briefing, Rob Bell
+19. Air Quality Management issue 170 page 9 National Audit Office Briefing, Rob Bell

-A graph to show the months when exceedances occurred of the 50 $\mu$ g/m3 (24 hour average) health limit
+A graph to show the months in 2011 when exceedances occurred of the 50μg/m3 (24 hour average) EU Health Limit